og-pr/public_ticket.520/README.md

 Notes - Miscellaneous
 =====
-Since this is a simple, basic monorepo for frontend development...

 * Lerna or Yarn Workspaces is not used ; there is only 1 ```node_modules``` folder
 * State / Props / Redux are not used.
 You can add them or any other package, as needed
 * Examples of Shared Code = a) ```app/component/App``` , b) ```app/component/Title``` , c) ```common/example.js``` , + d) ```common/nativeStyles.js``` .
 If you want to create a NEW monorepo from scratch, start with React Native and use this repo as a model for all files & folders